cdxiaodong/PNPT-Prep/docs/wannacry.md

 ## Host based indicators:

-We’ll go over to `Procmon` (Process Moniter) and open up the `Filter` tab We will filter on a few different things , we can filter for the `Process Name contains wannacry`, which is our process and we can start with `Operation is createfile` So go ahead and hit OK and then run WannaCry as Administrator
+We’ll go over to `Procmon` (Process Monitor) and open the `Filter` tab.
+We will filter on a few different things.
+We can filter for `Process Name contains wannacry`, which is our process, and we can start with `Operation is createfile`.
+Go ahead and hit OK and then run WannaCry as Administrator.

 ![proc](assets/img/procm1.png)

-One of the first things that we notice is that there is a creation of a file called `taskhsvc.exe` which is in C windows, So we’ll go check that out.
+One of the first things that we notice is the creation of a file called `taskhsvc.exe` in `C:\Windows`.
+So we’ll go check that out.

 ![task1](assets/img/tasksche1.png)

-So given that there is another executable that is created from the initial executable, let’s go ahead and drill down on that.
+Given that another executable is created from the initial executable, let’s go ahead and drill down on that.
-One way to do that is by using the `Process tree`(Tab at top ) And it looks like from the original `WannaCry` binary `taskhsvc.exe` is unpacked and then run with an argument of ` /i`
+One way to do that is by using the `Process Tree` (tab at the top).
+It looks like from the original `WannaCry` binary, `taskhsvc.exe` is unpacked and then run with an argument of `/i`.

-Now let’s take the PID(process ID) of the original ransomware binary, and we’ll add that as the parent PID to see if we can identify what taskhsvc.exe might doing.
-So we will go to filter tab and add ‘Parent PID is xxx’ and hit add and remove the other criteria out given there.
+Now let’s take the PID (process ID) of the original ransomware binary, and we’ll add that as the parent PID to see if we can identify what `taskhsvc.exe` might be doing.
+So we will go to the filter tab, add ‘Parent PID is xxx’, hit add, and remove the other criteria given there.

 ![task2](assets/img/tasksche2.png)

-Now we can see that there is a process started and that’s the beginning of the execution of this secondary payload
+Now we can see that there is a process started, and that’s the beginning of the execution of this secondary payload.

-Let’s go ahead and filter for `Operation is createfile` , add it and hit OK
+Let’s go ahead and filter for `Operation is createfile`, add it, and hit OK.

 ![task3](assets/img/tasksche3.png)

-We see that in `C:\ProgramData` it appears that there is a strange name directory.
+We see that in `C:\ProgramData`, there appears to be a strangely named directory.

 So we can open this up and see that this directory is right here.

 ![task4](assets/img/tasksche4.png)

-And so we can open this up, and this ends up being like a staging area for WannaCry’s execution and unpacking all of it’s packed resources.
-This is installed as a hidden directory that uses the `att_+h` cmd we saw in static analysis
+Opening this directory reveals a staging area for WannaCry’s execution and unpacking of all its packed resources.
+This is installed as a hidden directory using the `attrib +h` command we saw in static analysis.

-**So this is the another host based indicator(that is the 2nd stage of WannaCry installing as hidden directory in the c:\ProgramData)**
+**So this is another host-based indicator (the second stage of WannaCry installing as a hidden directory in `C:\ProgramData`).**

-Now when we see the service creation in the Task manager In Services tab , we can see a service created in the same weird name as the folder name just we saw.
-And so this is the Persistence mechanism
+Now, when we look at service creation in Task Manager, in the Services tab, we can see a service created with the same strange name as the folder we just saw.
+This is the persistence mechanism.

 ![task4](assets/img/tasksche5.png)

-So this is the service that makes it so that if you restart the computer , WannaCry kicks back on and will re-encrypt anything that’s added to the host let it be USB drive or more files that are added.
+This is the service that ensures if you restart the computer, WannaCry will start again and re-encrypt anything added to the host, such as a USB drive or new files.

-Let’s take a look at kill switch function:
+Let’s take a look at the kill switch function:

-Open the tool `Cutter`, and we will start by finding the main function, and go to the graph mode view `Cutter` is a free and open-source GUI reverse engineering platform It provides an interactive disassembler, decompiler, and debugger for analyzing binaries.
+Open the tool `Cutter`, start by finding the main function, and go to the graph mode view.
+`Cutter` is a free and open-source GUI reverse engineering platform.
+It provides an interactive disassembler, decompiler, and debugger for analyzing binaries.

-One of the first things that we can see is that string reference to this weird URL is loaded into ‘esi’ right at the beginning of the program.
+One of the first things we can see is that a string reference to this weird URL is loaded into `esi` right at the beginning of the program.
-Therefore, a whole bunch of arguments are marshaled to be able to make an API call
+Therefore, a whole bunch of arguments are marshaled to make an API call.

 ![cutter](assets/img/cutter1.png)

-The first API call that we make is InternetopenA, so this is goin to prep to open up a handle to a given web resource , at this point the contents of `eax` are moved into `esi` and pushed on to the stack as well.
+The first API call made is `InternetOpenA`, which prepares to open a handle to a given web resource.
+At this point, the contents of `eax` are moved into `esi` and pushed onto the stack as well.

 !!!note